gabrielbrunop/haxball-extended-room/README.md

 > This is getter only.

 The list of discs in the current map.
+Excludes the players' discs.

 #### `Room.scores: ScoresObject`